Disney’s 2019 Dining Plan: Is it still “worth it?”

 |age 3-9||$ 39.99|

 There may be some minor disparities in cost per night when you do the math for your own trip due to rounding of numbers and the number of nights of your trip.
 But its going to be close.
-Please note that dining plans at Disney are only available for those guests staying in Disney hotels with a Magic Your Way vacation package.
+Please note that dining plans at Disney are only available for those guests staying in Disney hotels with a vacation package that includes the on-site Disney hotel stay.
 If you have a room-only reservation, you are not eligible to book a dining plan.
 You can book Hotel plus a dining plan, which makes it a vacation package.

 So now that we know what the plan costs, we have our breakeven point for food–which really isn’t too difficult to hit if you’re eating twice a day and getting a snack.
 A typical Disney resort guest does not have a vehicle so there’s no running off site easily to get lower priced meals.
 Plus if you did leave for two meals a day you’re taking away your park time –and isn’t that what you’re paying for when you do a theme park trip?
 Also, I want to add that this is a dining plan.
 Emphasis on the word “plan” here.
 Planning involves making reservations or at least figuring out where you’re going to be each day or you may be wandering aimlessly looking for food.
 Walk ups to most Disney table service restaurants are rarely possible even during the slower times of the year.
 If you’re not willing to make a plan and want to just “wing it”, then you need to consider paying as you go or you’ll probably lose money.